-Gross margin was 49% and 48%, respectively, in the three and six months ended June 28, 2013, compared to 45% and 44%, respectively, in the corresponding periods in 2012.
-As a percentage of revenue, the 4% increase in gross margin in both the three and six month periods was primarily due to the positive impact of a shift in the mix of products sold between the periods.
-In addition, gross margin for cable edge products in the second quarter of fiscal 2013 was higher than the corresponding period in 2012, as we sold more software licenses with these products in the current period.
+Gross margin was 47% in the nine months ended September 27, 2013, compared to 45% in the corresponding period in 2012.
+This 2% increase in gross margin was primarily due to the positive impact of a shift between the periods in the mix of products sold.
+In addition, gross margin for cable edge products in the second quarter of 2013 was higher than the corresponding period in 2012, as we sold more software licenses with these products in the second quarter of 2013.
+These positive impacts were partially offset by lower margin from a multi-million dollar, long-term European project that was recognized in the third quarter of 2013.

-In the three and six months ended June 28, 2013, \$4.8 million and \$9.7 million of amortization of intangibles was included in cost of revenue, compared to \$5.0 million and \$10.4 million, respectively, in the corresponding periods in 2012.
+In the three and nine months ended September 27, 2013, \$4.8 million and \$14.5 million of amortization of intangibles was included in cost of revenue, compared to \$5.0 million and \$15.5 million, respectively, in the corresponding periods in 2012.